Advertising IconsFeaturedPrasoon Joshi

 Prasoon Joshi changed how Indian advertising thinks about language.

-He demonstrated that a powerful line can sometimes achieve more than an expensive production or a celebrity endorsement.
+He proved that a powerful line can sometimes achieve more than a large production budget or a celebrity endorsement.

 His influence can still be seen in every marketer searching for a phrase that captures a brand's entire proposition in a few memorable words.